fedezimm/TP-IA-KNN/README.md

 ### **Option 2**
 1. If you don't want to run locally, just visit: https://knn-ia-g5.herokuapp.com/

+There is also a **notebook** where we have developed and documented the python functions that we have used.